Dexter Vines

 Dexter Vines is an American comic book artist and inker, known for his collaborations with pencilers such as Steve McNiven and Ed McGuinness, the latter of whom he is credited with as "eDex" team.

 Career

 Vines has worked on a multitude of titles for both Marvel and DC.
-Some titles include Marvel's big 2007 summer event Civil War, Tangent Comics Power Girl, Superman/Batman, JLA Classified (all with McGuinness), and Wolverine.
+Some titles include Marvel's big 2007 summer event Civil War, Tangent Comics Power Girl, Superman/Batman, JLA Classified (all with McGuinness), Wolverine, and the Invincible storyline The End of All Things.